roydejong/BeatSaberMultiplayerChat/README.md

 | `ProtocolVersion` | `VarUInt` | Protocol version.
 Currently always set to 1.
 Will be incremented if chat features change in a breaking way.
 See `MpcVersionInfo` class.  |

 #### Capabilities packet (`MpcCapabilitiesPacket`)
-This packet is sent to each player indicating that they have the mod installed, and which features they have enabled.
+Reliable packet sent to each player indicating that they have the mod installed, and specifically which features they have enabled.
+Could be sent as an update when already connected.

 | Field                  | Type   | Comment                                                                                           |
 |------------------------|--------|---------------------------------------------------------------------------------------------------|